Lee Kum Kee Partners With HCSA Community Services To Support And Help Aspiring Individuals To Enter The Culinary World

 Driven by their shared commitment to community upliftment and empowerment, Lee Kum Kee and HCSA Community Services began their collaborative effort in 2023, providing care packages to 220 families filled with Lee Kum Kee sauces during the festive seasons.

-For more information about Lee Kum Kee and HCSA Academy, please visit href="" lkk/e and HCSA Academy at hcsaacademy .
+For more information about Lee Kum Kee and HCSA Academy, please visit and HCSA Academy at hcsaacademy .

 Legal Disclaimer: